Webflow

 The Mistakes That Are Quietly Killing Your Conversions

-More than 60% of B2B traffic is on mobile.
-Most cybersecurity websites are still built desktop-first.
-Every CTA, form, and navigation element needs to perform well enough to convert on a 375px screen, not just load.
+• Ignoring mobile entirely: Over 60% of B2B traffic is on mobile, but most cybersecurity sites are still desktop-first.
+Every CTA and form must convert on a 375px screen, not just render.

 How Flowtrix Approaches Cybersecurity Website Design